VMAT / RapidArc

 The AOIs are projected onto the images.
 Where edges cut through pixels, the partial value of the pixel inside the AOI is used.
 Accommodating partial pixels improves the quality of comparison between EPIDs of differing resolution.

-The following image from a Millenium collimator shows the areas of interest.
+The following image from a Millennium collimator shows the areas of interest.

 Example of VMAT Numerical Portion of Report: